 Foods high in protein include meats, fish and seafood, eggs, cheese, milk, yogurt, soy milk, nuts, beans, lentils and some grains.
 These foods are especially important for healing, repair of tissues and immune function.

-Fruits and vegetables are rich in vitamins and minerals, antioxidants and other nutrients that also aid in healing, fight infection and help to reduce risk for cancer recurrence.
+Fruits and vegetables are rich in vitamins and minerals, antioxidants and other nutrients that also aid in healing, fight infection and help to reduce the risk for cancer recurrence.

-Sometimes, if appetite decreases, it is necessary to eat food with a high calorie density such as rich ice cream, buttery sauces, whole milk and gravies.
+Sometimes, if appetite decreases, it is necessary to eat food with a high calorie density such as ice cream, buttery sauces, whole milk and gravies.
 These are foods that we may choose to avoid when following a cancer prevention diet, however, it may be necessary to include these items during the treatment phase if weight and food intake start to dwindle.

 Some other foods that are high in protein and calories include cheese, peanut butter, cashews, whole milk, almonds, lean meats and poultry, eggs and seafood.